memestageceo/certified-kubernetes-administrator-course/docs/01-Introduction/01-Course-Introduction.md

 # Course Introduction

 - Take me to the [Video Tutorial](https://kodekloud.com/topic/course-introduction-5/)

-#### This course focuses on Administration part of the kubernetes.
+#### This course focuses on Administration part of the kubernetes

 ## Course Structure

 - Lectures
 - Demos
 - Quizzes
 - Practice Questions
 - Q & A Section

 ## Pre-Requisites

 - Docker
 - Basics of kubernetes
   - PODS, Deployments, Services ...
 - YAML
 - Setting up a basic lab environment with VirtualBox

 #### If you are a beginner we highly recommend Kubernetes for the Absolute Beginners Hands-On course

 - Take me to the [Kubernetes for the Absolute Beginners Hands-On Course](https://kodekloud.com/courses/kubernetes-for-the-absolute-beginners-hands-on/)

 ## Course Objectives

 The objectives of this course are aligned to match the **`Certified Kubernetes Administration Exam (CKA)`**